esandiperera/BridgeUP_Climate_Guardians_GitHub/Guides/GitHub_guide.md

 - [ ] 11.
 When you're ready,
     * Create a new branch called upload with **git branch upload**
     * Switch to this branch using **git checkout upload**
-    * Type **git add .**.
-This lets GitHub know that you've made changes to your repository.
+    * Type **git add .** to lets GitHub know that you've made changes to your repository.
 If you only want to add a specific file, you would do **git add file_name** instead.
     * Type **git commit -m** \"\<Your message here\>\".
 Change \[Your message here\] to explain why you&#39;re making the change – i.e. &quot;Adding in my name&quot; etc. This lets GitHub know that your changes are ready to be uploaded.
     * Switch back to your main branch using **git checkout main**
     * Merge the changes you made in the upload branch to your main branch using **git merge upload**.
 Creating a new branch is a safety check to make sure there are no issues that arise when editing your files.